Skip to main content

 The link between poor sleep and metabolic disease is a direct result of impaired glucose metabolism.
 When sleep is restricted to just a few hours a night for less than a week, the ability of healthy young adults to manage blood glucose after a meal is significantly reduced.

 This impairment resembles the metabolic profile of the early stages of diabetes.
 The body’s cells become less responsive to insulin, forcing the pancreas to work overtime.
-This state of is a critical tipping point.
+This state of insulin resistance is a critical tipping point.
 It is the precursor to a host of chronic conditions, including type 2 diabetes, hypertension, and obesity.
 The fatigue and brain fog associated with sleep debt are intimately linked to this inefficient energy utilization at the cellular level.

 The dysregulation of the HPA axis from sleep debt creates a self-perpetuating cycle of stress and poor sleep, accelerating metabolic dysfunction.